Ukraine leader's son ran major business empire

 A further statement to Reuters from Serhiy Klyuev on Friday rejected accusations that he was part of the so-called “Family” - a term used by Yanukovich’s opponents for his inner circle.
 “The Klyuevs are not a part and never have been” part of them, said the statement.

-“To put the false information straight he will ask the Swiss and Austrian authorities for him to give them testimony, which will demonstrate that there has been no wrongdoing by him and his family members,” it said.
+The statement added: “To put the false information straight he will ask the Swiss and Austrian authorities for him to give them testimony, which will demonstrate that there has been no wrongdoing by him and his family members.”

-In response to asset freezing orders that cover Switzerland and Austria, the statement said: “His brother always stated that he has no property or bank accounts in Austria, which can be proven.”
+In response to asset freezing orders that cover Switzerland and Austria, the statement added: “His brother always stated that he has no property or bank accounts in Austria, which can be proven.”